antrea-io/antrea/docs/node-port-local.md

 This annotation indicates that port 8080 of the Pod can be reached through port 61002 of the Node with IP Address 10.10.10.10.

+### Usage pre Antrea v1.4

+Prior to the Antrea v1.4 minor release, the `nodePortLocal` option group in the Antrea Agent configuration did not exist.
+To enable the NodePortLocal feature, one simply needed to enable the feature gate, and the port range could be configured using the (now deprecated) `nplPortRange` parameter.

 ### Usage pre Antrea v1.2

 Prior to the Antrea v1.2 minor release, the NodePortLocal feature suffered from